How to Write SOPs for Your Virtual Assistant: Templates + Examples (2026)

 Real Estate Virtual Assistants

 Real estate SOPs need to account for time-sensitive transactions and multi-party communication.
-Your real estate VA needs SOPs for: lead follow-up cadences (with exact scripts and timing), listing coordination checklists (photos, descriptions, MLS uploads), tenant communication templates, and property research processes.
+Your real estate VA needs SOPs for: lead follow-up cadences (with exact scripts and timing), listing coordination checklists, tenant communication templates, and property research processes.
+Include your state-specific compliance requirements explicitly — never assume your VA knows local rules.

 E-Commerce Virtual Assistants